Skip to content

 Let’s write an assembly language program to continuously read the status of eight switches connected at the input port.
 Input port address is 01H.
 Stop the execution of the program if all the input switches are OFF(0).

 Solution: Reading operation, in this problem, is a task to be repeated until all the input switches are OFF(0).
 It means this is an example of a conditional iterative program.
-The flow chart for this is shown in the figure below.
+The flow chart for this is shown in Figure 2.

 Flowchart for a lterative program